agravier/tidytern/README.rst

 Running tests
 -------------------------------------------------

+The test runner is ``pytest``.
+The tool used to automate running various types of tests under different environments is ``tox``.

-Install tox the global python 3 environment.
+Install tox in the global Python 3 environment.
 It may be installed using your package manager or with pip::

     pip3 install tox